 Prerequisites: Psychology major with a minimum of 12 credits in Psychology.
-Students must speak with his/her Academic Advisor, as well as Career Services before registering.
+Students must speak with his/her Academic Advisor, as well as the Center for Career and Professional Development before registering.

 Science Course Descriptions

 SCI135 Open Water Dive

 This is an introductory course for beginning level Scuba instruction.
 Students will learn the fundamentals of scuba diving including proper use of dive equipment, safety protocols, and dive techniques and processes.
 The course includes classroom lectures and pool sessions.
 Upon completion of the course, students will have the opportunity to earn Open Water dive certification.